sf-wdi-25/notes/week-01-controlling-the-dom/day-03-js/dusk-arrays/exercises.md

 Challenge:

--  On second thought, Juniper only wants to subtract a penny if it changes the dollars place, e.g.: 10.00 --> 9.99
+-  On second thought, Elaine only wants to subtract a penny if it changes the dollars place, e.g.: 10.00 --> 9.99

 -  Prices are going up!
-Juniper needs to raise her prices by 5%.
+Elaine needs to raise her prices by 5%.

 ###Challenge 3 (filter)###